HWallace14/MechaCar_Statistical_Analysis/README.md

 <img width="659" alt="t test4" src="https://user-images.githubusercontent.com/105998378/191416009-63c6e52d-a180-4e80-b0e1-9073e6c421ac.png">

 Given the usual signifigance level of .05 it is apparent that the coils from Lot 3 are significantly different from the norm, even though the lots as a whole show no major differences.

+## Study Design: MechaCar vs Competition

+If we were to compare MechaCar to its competitors we could use the metrics of cost, safety rating and overall fuel efficiency.
+If we were to test these metrics the null hypothesis would be that MechaCar is no different than its competitors, with the alternative being that MechaCar is better.

+For the method of testing I would use an ANOVA test to find out if there were significant differences between MechaCar and its competitors and then use t.tests to compare each manufacturer to MechaCar.
+I would group the tests by car class to keep things fair and limit bias.